 What are fleas?

-Fleas are ectoparasites; they live and feed on the outside of their host making them a common pest invader here in Lakewood.
+Fleas are ectoparasites; they live and feed on the outside of their host making them a common pest invader here in our Lakewood service area.
 Fleas feed on the blood of people and animals using their specialized, piercing mouthparts.
 They have hard bodies that are dark, reddish-brown in color.
 Fleas are wingless and extremely small in size, and are often mistaken for a fleck of dirt.
 They have large, powerful hind legs that they use to jump great distances.
 Fleas can jump up to 150 times their own height, or about about 6-8 inches vertically.

 Are fleas dangerous?

 Yes, fleas are considered dangerous.
 They are responsible for spreading diseases and are intermediate hosts for parasitic tapeworms.
 Fleas bite people and animals to feed on their blood; they typically attack and bite the entire bodies of animals and attack the legs and feet of people.
 A flea bite appears as a small, red spot that has a darker, reddish halo around it.
 Some people and animals are allergic to their saliva and can develop flea allergy dermatitis.
 Pets severely infested with fleas may also develop anemia, which can make them very weak and ill.

 Fleas are commonly introduced onto properties by wild animals like deer, skunks, rabbits, squirrels, and chipmunks.
 Fleas most often find their way into homes or other structures on the backs of pets like cats and dogs after they spend time outside in a flea-infested area.
 Fleas also jump onto people’s shoes and clothing and are unknowingly transported inside.